wp-plugins/fields-framework/readme.txt

 == Changelog ==

+= 1.0 =
+* Using new version of jQuery repeatable fields plugin
+* Changing major version number from 0 to 1

 = 0.18 =
-Fixed bug related to the jQuery repeatable fields plugin.
+* Fixed bug related to the jQuery repeatable fields plugin.
 Also changed value for Tested up to 4.1

 = 0.17.1 =
-Changed value for Tested up to to 4.0
+* Changed value for Tested up to to 4.0

 = 0.16.1 =
-Plugin now works with PHP 5.2.
+* Plugin now works with PHP 5.2.
 Added new default_value_return_on_front argument which is by default set to true

 = 0.15.2 =
-Uploaded media not attaching correctly to respective posts
+* Uploaded media not attaching correctly to respective posts

 = 0.15.1 =
-Updated readme.txt file
+* Updated readme.txt file

 = 0.15 =
 * Added new post_ids, post_titles, post_slugs properties and their respective post_ids_not, post_titles_not, post_slugs_not boolean properties which if set to true will inverse the check